Board of Directors

 SHARON (CATT) JOHANNSEN, Secretary:

 Sharon (sister of Jane) was also born and raised in Uravan.
 After leaving the area for 10 years, Sharon and her husband Duane returned to the one place they've always called home.
-She is very active in the community, and works with the Montrose County Sheriff's Office, West End Substation.
-Her interests include camping, gardening, spending time with her two children and nine grandchildren, and hanging out with her sister- especially at the Ball Park.
+She is very active in the community, retired from the Montrose County Sheriff's Office in 2020, Her interests include camping, gardening, spending time with her two children and nine grandchildren, and hanging out with her sister- especially at the Ball Park.

 AIMEE TOOKER, Treasurer:

 Aimee is Sharon's daughter, so in keeping with family tradition, she too became a Rimrocker.
 She is active in community organizations, and works as a bookkeeper for the Colorado Cooperative Ditch Company.
 Aimee has four children.
-She is currently busy with her newest projects: the Tabeguache Trading Company, Spirits of The Tabeguache and The Vesta House Inn in Nucla.
+She is currently busy with her newest projects: the Tabeguache Trading Company, Spirits of The Tabeguache and The Vestal House Inn in Nucla.

 MARIE TEMPLETON, Honorary Historian:

-Marie has been and active member of the historical society since its beginning, and has served as historian since 1999.
+Marie had been an active member of the historical society since its beginning, and had served as historian since 1999.
 She came to Nucla with her family as a young girl in 1940.
 In high school she was active in journalism and the library.
 After graduation she married, and lived in Uravan with her husband, Martin, who was a miner.
 Marie worked as a librarian at Uravan, and later at the elementary schools in both Nucla and Naturita.
 Upon her retirement, in 1999, the Media Room was dedicated in her honor.
 Marie had a B.A. in Elementary Education, and an endorsement as a Media Specialist.
 In her 22 years as historian, she has written thousands of articles, published numerous books, and given many historical presentations.
 We sadly lost Marie in 2020 but will always be grateful for her vision and love of our area History.